 In one study she conducted, Dweck offered children a choice: either redo an easy jigsaw puzzle or try a harder one.
 Some children chose to redo the easier puzzle to ensure they succeeded.
 For them, success meant feeling smart.
 Other children, however, chose to work on the harder puzzle.
 For those children, success meant growing smarter by tackling a more difficult puzzle.
 These children demonstrate the difference between a fixed mindset and a growth mindset.

 In years of research, Dweck has discovered and confirmed that success depends on mindset.
-It’s imperative that you, as a business owner, take steps to turn your mindset to success—a growth mindset.
+As a business owner, it’s imperative that you take steps to develop a growth mindset–because mental growth equals business growth.t to success—a growth mindset.